chrismontyUT/travel_app/README.md

 1) Clone the repo onto your local machine

-2) Install Nodejs and Angular 6 onto your machine
+2) Install Nodejs and Angular CLI onto your machine

 3) Using git Bash (or whichever command line tool you use) run the command npm install -g